John Ball Zoological Garden: Animal collection

 Most animals at John Ball Zoo were born in another zoo.
 Few of the animals are taken from the wild.
 Almost all the wild animals are at the zoo because they sustained injuries and can no longer live in their natural habitat.

 In 2004, the zoo added a Komodo dragon named Precious.
+Precious died in December 2014, of natural causes.

 During 2005, the zoo created an Australian walk-through exhibit that featured wallabies and budgies.
 The wallabies, if they want to, can come out in the walk way to be petted.

 On May 9, 2007, the river otters had a baby boy.
 It first went out in the exhibit mid-July.

 In early September, the female black-footed cat had two kittens.

 The ring-tailed lemur exhibit was started in March 2009 and came out in May.

 In 2010, the zoo brought in a troop of Guinea baboons, the largest alligator outside of Florida, moved their flamingos to another pond, and altered the old tiger exhibit to hold a rock hyrax and a group of colobus monkeys.

-In 2021, John Ball Zoo announced that a new habitat at the entrance of the zoo was in the process of being built for pygmy hippos, the exhibit will also be home to the sitatunga and white stork.
+In 2021, John Ball Zoo announced that a new habitat at the entrance of the zoo was in the process of being built for pygmy hippos, the exhibit will also be home to a pair of white storks.
 The exhibit is planned to open in 2023.
-And, in 2022, John Ball Zoo will host two male koalas from the San Diego Zoo Global Education and Conservation Project.
-After they arrived, their exhibit opened in May 11 2022.
+In 2022, John Ball Zoo hosted two male koalas from the San Diego Zoo Global Education and Conservation Project.
+After they arrived, their exhibit opened on May 11, 2022.

+The zoo also offers a number of 'Close Encounters' guests can book for an additional cost, including visiting with a red panda, feeding a hippo, or interacting with a sloth.